 Gum Disease Risk Factors

+Advanced Periodontics wants you to know about risk factors for gum disease.
 There are a series of factors that increase your risk of developing gum disease.
-From age to life style habits, here are the for most common risk factors.
+Some of them are in your control.
+From age to lifestyle habits, these are the four most common risk factors:

 Smoking and tobacco use

 This is a twofold problem.
 The first problem is that smokers with gum disease tend to lose bone up to three times faster than nonsmokers do.
 The second problem is that smokers do not respond as well to gum disease treatments.